CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-39.png)

 1. After typing the comment, **press Enter (or Return)** to move to a new line.
-At the bottom of the query editor, you should see the message:  **"Copilot is working on it..."**
+At the bottom of the query editor, you should see the message: **Copilot is working on it...**

     ![](../images/ex2-40.png)